vodkolav/moderncv/markdown/JohnnyCoder.md

 ---
 name: Johnny Coder
+title: Curriculum Vitae
 email: email@example.com
 phone:  +00 (0)00 000 0000
 address:  Mytown, Mycountry
 homepage: www.johndoe.com
 social:
+    github: Johnny-Coder
     linkedin: Johnny-Coder
     twitter: jdoe
-    github: Johnny-Coder
 ---

->  - In this style, the resume starts with a blockquote, where
->  you can briefly list your specialties, or include a salient quote.\
+- In this style, the resume starts with a blockquote, where you can briefly list your specialties, or include a salient quote.\
->  Ending a line with a backslash forces a line break.
+Ending a line with a backslash forces a line break.

 # Education